LegitimateCoding/my-course-portfolio/README.md

 # CEP146NDD-Lab4B
-"Portfolio of my work and projects for CEP146NDD"
+Portfolio of my work and projects for CEP146NDD